Area C Villages

 Through public advocacy, litigation, and education, ACRI opposes the discriminatory practices utilized by the State within Area C. These include constant home demolitions, an inequitable distribution of resources and access to building permits and the legal division between civil and military authorities.
 ACRI seeks to promote the recognition of the villages currently unrecognized, and the inclusion of Area C inhabitants in planning sessions.
 As mandated by international humanitarian law, it is incumbent upon Israel – as an occupying power – not only to recognize the towns that existed in Area C prior to the occupation, but to afford the inhabitants the opportunity to plan and build to accommodate their natural increase, traditional lifestyle, and desire to improve their living conditions.

-The High Court of Justice will hear a petition on Monday (September 2 at 11:30am) against the eviction of … Read more
+The High Court of Justice issued an order nisi yesterday (11.1.2017) on a petition against the forced eviction of Palestinians … Read more